 Seton High School has a rich tradition of engaging students in the Fine Arts.
 Students can develop their individual talents in Visual Arts, Vocal Music, Instrumental Music, and through other Fine Arts electives.
 Private Voice and Piano lessons are also available before or after school.

 To fulfill diploma requirements, 1 unit of credit must be accumulated.
-Please see our Curriculum Guide for course descriptions.
+Please see our Course Description & Academic Policy for course descriptions.

 In addition to the development of foundational skills, students wishing to pursue an interest or career in the Visual Arts can develop college portfolios through advanced coursework focused on concentrations, including: Painting, Fibers and Fabrics, Graphic Design, Printmaking, 3-D Design (sculpture/ceramics), Photography, or Typography/Calligraphy.